 A package to accompany the book Learn R: As a Language contains data sets and scripts used in the book.

 The site is divided into a blog containing short posts with news (revised only in case they contain errors) and pages with content of longer term usefulness (updated as needed).

-The aim of this blog is to publish content related to the use of R, the environment for data analysis and the scripting and programing language, in the analysis and acquisition of data from the field of photobiology.
-We take a very broad view of photobiology, so anything useful to a photobiologist is within scope.
+In the blog I publish news related to the use of R in the analysis and acquisition of data in the field of photobiology as well as in relation to data analysis and plotting in general.
+Most frequently, blog posts describe updates to R packages.
+I take a very broad view of photobiology, so anything useful to a photobiologist is within scope.
 This includes analysis of data that is in the realm of radiation meteorology and climatology, and even geophysics.
 Contributions from anybody are warmly welcome, but acceptance is at the discretion of the editor.

 Citing posts and pages

 The following citation is for the whole site:

 Aphalo, Pedro J., editor (2013-2021) Using R for Photobiology, https://www.r4photobiology.info.
 ISSN 2343-3248, Helsinki.

 The author and date of first posting are displayed for each post under the title, so an example citation could be: